Case Study· 9 min read· Updated April 8, 2026

 A design system is only as good as its adoption.
 We shipped Storybook playgrounds, copy-paste code snippets, Figma design kits, contribution guidelines, and migration playbooks for every ministry team.
 Compliant pages now go from idea to live in a fraction of the previous time.

 Need this kind of foundation for your own organisation?
 A design system isn't just for governments.
-Enterprises with multiple brands, products, or digital touchpoints get the same compounding benefits — faster shipping, lower cost, consistent UX.
+Enterprises with multiple brands, products, or digital touchpoints get the same compounding benefits — faster shipping, lower plan, consistent UX.
 See how Ijjad approaches design systems for enterprise.

 How We Hit 100% WCAG 2.1 AA Compliance